icaros-usc/pyribs/README.md

 pip install ribs
 ```

 This command only installs dependencies for the core of pyribs.
-To be able to
-use tools like `ribs.visualize`, run
+To install support tools like `ribs.visualize`, run

 ```bash
 pip install ribs[all]